icwong/DiamondTreasureHunterGame/README.md

 <b> Contributions </b>

 Kevin Luong Ning

 Jenny Liu
 _________________________________________________________________________________________________________________________________
 <b> Days Calculator </b>

-A calculator whicch outputs the number of days that has passed between two dates the user inputed.
+A calculator which outputs the number of days that has passed between two dates the user inputs.
 _________________________________________________________________________________________________________________________________
 <b> Lucky Number </b>